d-shetty33/forever-and-always-wedding-planner/README.md

 This project has been an incredible journey for us.
 It pushed us to dive deep into the world of CSS, and it was a fantastic opportunity to work collaboratively as a team.
 It's not just about the code; it's about the journey and the camaraderie built along the way.

-## Try It Out

-We invite you to check out our Wedding Planner Web App by clicking [here](https://d-shetty33.github.io/forever-and-always-wedding-planner/).
-Feel free to provide any feedback or share your thoughts.
-Your support means the world to us!

 **Happy coding!** 🌟